Monash-FIT3170/2025W2-Commitment/api/README.md

 Using typescript as an example, you can use these types directly in your application:

-PS: keep in mind that Map objects are automatically converted to plain objects in javascript/typescript so you can use functions to transpose those types to Map objects for convenience.
+**PS**: Keep in mind that *Map objects* are automatically converted to plain objects in javascript/typescript so you can use functions to transpose those types to Map objects for convenience.
 They will work by having key: value entries where the key will be a parameter inside the object

 This is the type that will be sent to you: